aws-powertools/powertools-lambda-python/docs/quickstart.md

 ```bash
 sam init --location https://github.com/aws-samples/cookiecutter-aws-sam-python
 ```
+### Configuration
+If you decide to deploy code from Quickstart make sure to [set up your AWS credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html)

-### Code example and Configuration
+### Code example
 In the `powertools-quickstart` folder, we will modify the following files:

-* **app.py** - A file containing our application code.
+* **app.py** - Application code.
-* **template.yaml** - Configuring the AWS infrastructure with the SAM template format.
+* **template.yaml** - AWS infrastructure configuration using SAM.
-* **requirements.txt** - Setting up Python pip packages.
+* **requirements.txt** - List of extra Python packages needed.

-Also, be sure to [set up your AWS credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html) to be able to login and deploy an example code into your AWS account.
-When done, configure our base application to look like the following code snippet.
+Let's configure our base application to look like the following code snippet.
 === "app.py"

     ```python